Hand Surgery clinical and surgical care and teaching of residents, faculty and hand therapists

 Education of the Plastic Surgery group will hopefully allow them to provide ongoing care of these complex patients even after I complete the assignment with virtual consultations and support from me

 I would be remiss in not acknowledging several colleagues who joined me on this trip from different parts of the United States.
 We met each other for the first time during an online pre-trip planning conference and we worked well together throughout our visit.
 Joining me on this trip was Dr. Marty Clayman, an anesthesiologist from California.
 We were also fortunate to have two experienced hand therapists join us, Nancy Chee and Christine Miller.
-Marty provided education for the anesthesia staff during his time there and Nancy and Christine spent a lot of time taking care of our patients postoperatively as well as teaching the local hand therapy staff.
-They clearly had a major impact on many patients, but most notably a man who had bilateral arm amputations and who was previously unable to even feed himself until our therapist equipped him with adaptive devices, which suddenly changed his life.
-I learned early in my hand surgery training that our good outcomes are predicated on the symbiotic relationship we have with our hand therapists and Nancy and Christine‘s work demonstrated that to the local faculty at Muhimbili.
+Marty provided valuable education for the anesthesia staff during his time there, and Nancy and Christine spent a lot of time taking care of our patients postoperatively as well as teaching the local hand therapy staff.
+They clearly had a major impact on many patients, but most notably they treated a man who had bilateral arm amputations who was unable to even feed himself until our therapists equipped him with adaptive devices, which suddenly transformed the quality of his life.
+I learned early in my hand surgery training that our good outcomes are predicated on the symbiotic relationship we have with our hand therapists, and Nancy and Christine‘s work demonstrated that to the local faculty at Muhimbili.

 We also were able to identify many needs in the operating room regarding specific equipment which would allow us to better perform complex procedures in the future.
-An example of this is organized hand trays that would provide easy access to the specialized instruments needed for most hand surgery procedures.
-These are currently not present and the equipment available was often not optimal for hand surgery procedures.
-Another example of this is Hunter rods or reconstruction of chronic tendon injuries, which are not currently available at that institution but very necessary.
+An example of this are the lack of organized hand trays which could provide easy access to the specialized instruments needed for most hand surgery procedures.
+They are not reliably available and the equipment available was often not optimal for hand surgery procedures.
+Another example of this is the need for Hunter rods for reconstruction of chronic tendon injuries.
+They are not currently available at that institution but they are very necessary in that clinical setting.
 Since my return from this mission, I’ve been working to identify surgical vendors in the United States who are willing to provide equipment donations for future missions.

 Trips like this are very valuable to me because they rekindle that spirit of service and excitement that drew me to my hand surgery vocation over 40 years ago.
-Although I realize I bring value regarding patient care, education, and program development, I feel like I’ve actually gotten more from the experience than I gave.
+Although I realize that I bring value regarding patient care, education, and program development, I have always felt like I’ve personally benefited more from the experience than I’ve given.
 I’ve heard those same sentiments expressed by other medical professionals who have done these type of mission trips.
-Through the sponsorship of groups like Doximity, the AAHS, and ReSurge, a profound impact can be made in places like Tanzania that not only can help the existing patients but also contribute to train the future generations of surgeons in southeast Africa and Tanzania in particular.
+Through the sponsorship of groups like Doximity, the AAHS, Dartmouth Health, and ReSurge, a profound impact can be made in places like Tanzania that not only can help the existing patients but also contribute to the training of future generations of surgeons in southeast Africa and Tanzania in particular.
 I left rejuvenated and optimistic about the future of hand surgery and the quality of care provided to the patients of Tanzania.